Core Activities of IVI

 To accurately and comprehensively measure value, new methods are needed that capture hard-to-measure costs and benefits and incorporate the perspectives of multiple stakeholders.
 IVI conducts research that develops state-of-the-art methods for measuring the value of new medical technologies.
 IVI also supports initiatives that educate and advise practitioners, health care system stakeholders, and policymakers about these methods to ensure they become a part of standard practice.

 Frequently, public policy discussion focuses on the symptoms instead of the underlying issues in our health care system.
 IVI’s research adds balanced and objective insights to the policy debate.
 IVI conducts and disseminates policy analysis to educate the public and policy makers about the short- and long-term consequences of policies affecting pricing, access, innovation, and patient health and examines costs and benefits of potential policy reforms that can better ensure increased access to high-value treatments and limit the use of low-value treatments.

 Nearly unprecedented consensus has emerged over the need to align reimbursement and utilization with value… [but] we cannot reward value until we properly measure it.

-Understanding what determines value from the patient perspective is vital to healthcare decision-making and the delivery of high quality clinical care.
-IVI is conducting qualitative research to better understand how patients with non-small cell lung cancer (NSCLC) prioritize various treatment attributes, such as health states, side effects, and mode of administration.
-The primary objective of this research is to inform related research and model development at IVI by gaining a better understanding of the patient’s experience with lung cancer treatment.
+Understanding what determines value from the patient perspective is vital to healthcare decision-making and the delivery of high-quality clinical care.
+IVI conducted qualitative research to better understand how patients with non-small cell lung cancer (NSCLC) prioritize various treatment attributes, such as health states, side effects, and mode of administration.
+The findings from this research, outlined in the IVI report, are informing related research and model development at IVI by gaining a better understanding of the patient’s experience with lung cancer treatment.

 Quantifying the Patient Experience: Developing Patient-Centered QALYs in Cancer